DualGuard: Dual-stream Large Language Model Watermarking Defense against Paraphrase and Spoofing Attack: Related Works

-Robustness against watermark removal attacks is a key metric for watermarking algorithms, since text can be easily modified (e.g., paraphrased).
-Recent algorithms have enhanced robustness in several ways.
-For instance, SWEET \cite{lee-etal-2024-wrote} embeds watermarks in high-entropy segments based on an entropy threshold, while EWD \cite{lu-etal-2024-entropy} assigns higher influence weights to high-entropy tokens during watermark detection.
-In addition, SIR \cite{DBLP:conf/iclr/LiuPHM024}, XSIR \cite{he-etal-2024-watermarks}, and Adaptive \cite{10.5555/3692070.3693308} train watermark models to generate the semantic invariant watermark, and \citet{lau-etal-2024-waterfall} employs LLM-based paraphrasing to embed watermarks while preserving semantic content.
-However, robustness against spoofing attacks remains largely underexplored \cite{DBLP:conf/nips/Pang0ZS24}.
-More critically, focusing solely on robustness against watermark removal attacks introduces a vulnerability that enables adversaries to perform piggyback spoofing attacks.
-In such cases, robust watermarking algorithms may still detect the watermark in altered text, thereby creating an opportunity for adversaries to inject malicious content while retaining a valid watermark signal.
-To mitigate this issue, \citet{an2025defending} proposes a post-hoc approach that trains the watermark model to remove the watermark signal from text after the spoofing attack, marking the spoofed watermarked text as un-watermarked.
-However, this approach narrowly focuses on excluding malicious content from attribution to the watermark deployer and fails to identify malicious content, let alone trace their sources.
-In contrast, our method represents the first watermarking algorithm capable of both detecting and tracing spoofing attacks.
+Piggyback spoofing attacks \cite{DBLP:conf/nips/Pang0ZS24} manipulate already watermarked text by injecting malicious or harmful content, exploiting the robustness of watermarking schemes to cause the modified content to be incorrectly attributed to the original LLM \cite{gloaguen2025discovering}.
+Note that this attack differs from query/learning-based spoofing attacks \cite{jovanovic2024watermark}, which learn the watermarking mechanism through query or distill models to forge watermarked text (analysis in Appendix \ref{ap: security}).
+To defend against piggyback spoofing attacks, \citet{an2025defending} proposes a post-hoc method that trains model to remove watermark signals from text after the spoofing attack, marking the spoofed watermarked text as un-watermarked.
+However, this approach narrowly focuses on excluding malicious content from attribution to the watermark deployer and fails to identify malicious content, let alone trace its sources.
+In contrast, Dualguard represents the first watermarking algorithm capable of detecting and tracing spoofing attacks.